 Q: How will COVID-19 impact the admissions process this year?

-A: We are closely monitoring the impact of COVID 19 pandemic on the admissions process for the Fall 2021 entering class.
+A: We are closely monitoring the impact of COVID 19 pandemic on the admissions process for the Fall 2021 and Fall 2022 entering classes.

 Please see the full UW School of Medicine Admissions Response to COVID-19.